logzio/logz-docs/_source/user-guide/infrastructure-monitoring/prometheus-importing-dashbds.md

 ##### Configure the requirements

-Open the `requirements.txt` and add the following content to it:
+Open the config.yaml, and edit the configuration as in the example below.
+For further examples, refer to the [GitHub repository](https://github.com/logzio/influxql-to-promql-converter/tree/main/examples) of this project.

 ```yaml
 log_level: # optional default is INFO